AtomLinter/atom-linter-phpstan/README.md

 linter-phpstan
 =========================

-This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [PHPStan](https://github.com/phpstan/phpstan).
+This Atom plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [PHPStan](https://github.com/phpstan/phpstan).
 It will be used with files that have the "PHP" syntax or PHP embedded within HTML.